protocol/launchpad/content/en/curriculum/dev-tools/network-indexer/index.md

 * Take a look at the providers wha=o are broadcasting CIDs to the network at [https://cid.contact/providers](https://cid.contact/providers)

 ### Set up a Local Indexer
+Installing and running the indexer on your local machine makes it possible for your kubo node to communicate with the indexer, by creating the advertisements in a format the indexer can ingest.

 You can see the documentation, CLI commands, and thorough instructions at [https://github.com/filecoin-project/storetheindex/#install](https://github.com/filecoin-project/storetheindex/#install).

 Install storetheindex: